plugdata-team/plugdata/README.md

 - Automatic object name completion

 Known issues:
+- There may still be some bugs
 - No VU meter
-- Some ELSE abstractions have their own GUI, these are not yet supported
-- There may still be some bugs
-- Stability in DAW needs to be tested
+- No drawing functions (like the "drawpolygon" objects)
+- Incorrect MIDI output

 Future plans:
 - Add DAW automation as receive